Behavioural Ecology

 Ongoing projects

 • Olfaction in birds.
-We mainly focus, in mate choice framework, on links between individual odour profile and MHC.
-In birds we were the first to show individual odour recognition (Bonadonna & Nevitt, Science 2004), and recently discrimination of MHC distance between individuals by odours cues (Leclaire et al Proc.
-Royal Soc B 2017)
+One focus is on mate choice, linking individual odour profiles to MHC.
+In birds we were the first to show individual odour recognition (Bonadonna & Nevitt, Science 2004), and discrimination of MHC distance between individuals by odours cues (Leclaire et al Proc.
+Royal Soc B 2017).
+Another focus is on the olfactory perception of environmental odours, like plant volatile emissions, on behavioural and life-history decisions in insectivorous birds (Graham et al. Horm. & Beh.
+2021; Delaitre et al. Horm. & Beh.
+2024).

 • Olfaction and taste in marine mammals (cetaceans, sirenians, pinnipeds) both in social and foraging frameworks.

-• Study of mate choice in king penguins based on visual ornaments.
-The originality of our study is that in king penguins both sexes bear ornaments and it exists a mutual mate choice.
-Both partners invest almost equally in breeding and thus are both choosy in the mate choice process.
+• Study of mate choice in king penguins and blue and great tits based on visual ornaments.
+The originality of our study is that in those species both sexes bear ornaments and express mating preferences.

 • Development of a movement ecology pole focusing on navigation, foraging, and dispersal.